fabolandry/brutal_saving/README.md

-#This Project is Deployed on the mainnet / Please be extremly carefull wiht your Funds !!!!
+# This Project is Deployed on the mainnet / Please be extremly carefull whith your Funds !!!!

-#Help improve the contract please !!!
+# Help improve the contract please !!!